ARastrojo/Metagenomics/UNIT_4 Taxonomic Classification.md

 # Running diamond on both viromes
 diamond blastx -d viralproteins.dmnd -q virome_1_10k.fq -o virome_1_10k.m8
 diamond blastx -d viralproteins.dmnd -q virome_2_10k.fq -o virome_2_10k.m8

+# By default diamond uses all available threads, but we can change this by using _--threads_ option
 ```

 Take a look to the output file: